 Mycobacterium avium-complex (MAC, MAI, non-HIV)

-- M. avium and M. intracellulare are slow growing mycobacteria (10-21 days on solid media).
+- M. avium and M. intracellulare: slow-growing mycobacteria (10-21 days on solid media), often referred to as MAI complex.

-- M. avium principally causes disseminated disease (among immunocompromised people).
+- M. avium: more likely to cause disseminated disease (among immunocompromised people).

 - Environmental sources, especially water, are the reservoir for most human infections.